March 2025·8 min read·

 02

+Settings Sync is a must.
 Turn on VS Code Settings Sync backed by GitHub.
-Extensions, keybindings, themes — all survive reinstalls and server migrations without any manual work.
+Extensions, keybindings, and themes survive reinstalls and server migrations without any manual work.

 03

-Instead of punching holes in my router, I run Tailscale as a subnet router.
-Every device on my tailnet can reach it like it's on the same LAN — zero exposed ports, end-to-end encrypted, free for personal use.
+Tailscale subnet router over port forwarding.
+Instead of punching holes in my router, Tailscale as a subnet router means every device on my tailnet can reach it like it is on the same LAN — zero exposed ports, end-to-end encrypted, free for personal use.

 tip Try Caddy instead of Nginx if you want automatic HTTPS with near-zero config.
 It handles Let's Encrypt cert renewal on its own.